nhselect/step1-training/content/user-guide/educator/04-promoting-delegates/index.md

 3. Expand (+) the delegate that you would like to promote​

-> If you cannot see the delegate listed in your My Staff list you have not added them, see p.19–20 for how to do this.​
+> If you cannot see the delegate listed in your My Staff list [you will need to add them](/user-guide/educator/03-staff-list/adding-delegates-to-your-staff-list).​

 4. Select: Promote to Nominated supervisor​